jbergenson/lit_ipsum/README.md

 LitIpsum::Doyle::SherlockHolmes.sentences(2)     #=> "And how in the world did you find them?
 It is half-past ten now."
 LitIpsum::Doyle::SherlockHolmes.words(5)         #=> "Yes, it did.
 Get out!"

+LitIpsum::Austen::PrideAndPrejudice.sentences(3, repeat: 2)
+#=> "Other schemes, too, came into her head.
+As often as I can.
+I cannot think so very ill of Wickham."
+#"Other schemes, too, came into her head.
+As often as I can.
+I cannot think so very ill of Wickham."

+LitIpsum::Austen::PrideAndPrejudice.words(7, repeat: 2)
+#=> "Indeed, Jane, you ought to believe me."
+#"Indeed, Jane, you ought to believe me."

+LitIpsum::Doyle::SherlockHolmes.sentences(2, repeat: 2)
+#=> "And how in the world did you find them?
+It is half-past ten now."
+#"And how in the world did you find them?
+It is half-past ten now."

+LitIpsum::Doyle::SherlockHolmes.words(5, repeat: 2)
+#=> "Yes, it did.
+Get out!"
+#"Yes, it did.
+Get out!"
 ```